isaccanedo/google-images-download/docs/installation.rst

 Instalação
 ============

-Link to `Documentation Homepage <https://google-images-download.readthedocs.io/en/latest/index.html>`__
+Link para `Documentation Homepage <https://google-images-download.readthedocs.io/en/latest/index.html>`__

 You can use **one of the below methods** to download and use this repository.